IndiGo Offers Domestic Flight Tickets From 899 Rupees, Details Here

-Budget carrier IndiGo has come up with a new sale, under which it is offering domestic and international flight tickets starting from Rs 899 and Rs 3,199, respectively, said the airline on Wednesday on microblogging website Twitter.
-IndiGo's sale offer is valid till November 25, 2018 and the travel period starts from December 6, 2018 to April 15, 2019, said the country's largest airline by market share on its official website -- goindigo.in.
+Budget carrier IndiGo, in its latest sale, is offering domestic and international flight tickets from Rs 899 and Rs 3,199, respectively, the airline said on Wednesday on microblogging website Twitter.
+IndiGo's sale on flight tickets is valid till November 25, 2018.
+The travel period is from December 6, 2018 to April 15, 2019, said the country's largest airline by market share on its official website -- goindigo.in.
+IndiGo is offering 10 lakh seats under the scheme, said the airline in a statement.
 The offer from the airline comes amid high competition in the country's civil aviation market.

 Our Sale will make you feel all warm and fuzzy inside, So kick start winters with fares starting ₹899.
 Book your flights today! https://t.co/sngmgCNgEHpic.twitter.com/EA0RbeMg1g— IndiGo (@IndiGo6E) November 21, 2018